Building Skill in Dancing – Barbara Ambroz | Tips from the PROs

 Here is where it gets tricky!
 Are becoming a good dancer and achieving good results your goals?
 Then, in order to get there, you’ll need to enjoy the ride!

 I want to encourage the dancers to be present, to enjoy the journey and not think about the destination (that first place!).
-If you only think about the future you’ll lose contact with yourself and rest assured that the inspiration will also start to fade.
+If you only think about the future you’ll lose contact with yourself.
+Rest assured that the inspiration will also start to fade.

 Only by being present in the moment you’ll be able to be creative.
 Here and now you can react to the music, to the feelings and emotions, to your partner’s movements and touches.